+Nothing in this subsection precludes the Department from considering future proposals for new ACEs or expansion of existing ACEs at the discretion of the Department.

-- (h) Department contracts with MCOs and other entities reimbursed by risk based capitation shall have a minimum medical loss ratio of 85%, shall require the MCO or other entity to pay claims within 30 days of receiving a bill that contains all the essential information needed to adjudicate the bill, and shall require the entity to pay a penalty that is at least equal to the penalty imposed under the Illinois Insurance Code for any claims not paid within this time period.
-The requirements of this subsection shall apply to contracts with MCOs entered into or renewed or extended after June 1, 2013. - (i) Managed Care Entities (MCEs), including MCOs and all other care coordination organizations, shall develop and maintain a written Language Access Policy that sets forth standards, guidelines, and an operational plan to ensure language-appropriate services and that is consistent with the
+(h) Department contracts with MCOs and other entities reimbursed by risk based capitation shall have a minimum medical loss ratio of 85%, shall require the entity to establish an appeals and grievances process for consumers and providers, and shall require the entity to provide a quality assurance and utilization review program.
+Entities contracted with the Department to coordinate healthcare regardless of risk shall be measured utilizing the same quality metrics.
+The quality metrics may be population specific.
+Any contracted entity serving at least 5,000 seniors or people with disabilities or 15,000 individuals in other populations covered by the Medical Assistance Program that has been receiving full-risk capitation for a year shall be accredited 1 2 by a national accreditation organization authorized by the Department within 2 years after the date it is eligible to 3 become accredited.
+The requirements of this subsection shall 4 5 apply to contracts with MCOs entered into or renewed or extended after June 1, 2013.
+6

+- (h-5) The Department shall monitor and enforce compliance by MCOs with agreements they have entered into with providers on issues that include, but are not limited to, timeliness of payment, payment rates, and processes for obtaining prior approval.
+The Department may impose sanctions on MCOs for violating provisions of those agreements that include, but are not limited to, financial penalties, suspension of enrollment of new enrollees, and termination of the MCO's contract with the Department.
+As used in this subsection (h-5), "MCO" has the meaning ascribed to that term in Section 5-30.1 of this Code. - (i) Managed Care Entities (MCEs), including MCOs and all other care coordination organizations, shall develop and maintain a written language access policy that sets forth the standards, quidelines, and operational plan to ensure language appropriate services and that is consistent with the standard of meaningful access for populations with limited English proficiency.
+The language access policy shall describe how the MCEs will provide all of the following required services: - (1) Translation (the written replacement of text from one language into another) of all vital documents and forms

-1 standard of meaningful access for Limited English Proficiency 2 (LEP) populations.
-The Language Access Policy shall describe 3 how the MCEs will provide the following required services: 4 (1) Translation (the written replacement of text from 5 one language into another) of all vital documents and 6 forms, as identified by the Department.
-7 (2) Qualified Interpreter Services (the oral 8 communication of a message from one language into another 9 by a qualified interpreter).
-10 (3) Staff Training on the Language Access Policy, 11 including how to identify language needs, how to access and 12 provide language assistance services, how to work with 13 interpreters, how to request translations, and how to track 14 the use of language assistance services.
-15 (4) Data Tracking that identifies the language need.
-16 (5) Notification to participants stating that language 17 access services are available and describing how to obtain 18 them.
+- as identified by the Department.
+1 - 2 (2) Qualified interpreter services (the oral communication of a message from one language into another 3 - 4 by a qualified interpreter). - (3) Staff training on the language access policy, 5 including how to identify language needs, access and 6 - provide language assistance services, work with 7 - interpreters, request translations, and track the use of 8 - 9 language assistance services. - 10 (4) Data tracking that identifies the language need. - 11 (5) Notification to participants on the availability - 12 of language access services and on how to access such - 13 services. - (Source: P.A.

-(Source: P.A.
 97-689, eff.
 6-14-12; 98-104, eff.
-7-22-13.)".
+7-22-13; 14 - 98-651, eff.
+6-16-14.)
+15